PCOS and endometriosis are two different conditions causing period (menstrual) problems in women, and sometimes ‘cysts’ in the ovary.

 Endometriosis: Periods may be heavy and painful, and there may also be bleeding in between periods.

-PCOS: Increase in body hair (coarse hair on the face, chest, abdomen, or upper thigh referred to as hirsutism), hair fall sometimes leading to male pattern baldness and oily skin, or severe acne not responding to usual treatments, maybe seen, often along with weight gain.
+PCOS: Increase in body hair (coarse hair on the face, chest, abdomen, or upper thigh referred to as hirsutism), hair fall sometimes leading to male pattern baldness, and oily skin or severe acne not responding to usual treatments, may be seen, often along with weight gain or inability to lose weight.

 PCOS- family history, rapid weight gain or being overweight or obese, and presence of diabetes or insulin resistance (body is unable to effectively use insulin).